Azure/azure-quickstart-templates/azure-governance-operations-automation/README.md

 ## Solution Overview
 Cloud adoption for an Enterprise, small or large, require responsible and efficient governance models to derive value from their cloud deployments.

-Cloudwise™, a composite solution available from Azure Quick Starts, is an adoption enabler for Customers, System Integrators and Partners alike, that delivers a self-serviceable, automated governance solution, focused on
+Cloudwise (a codename for the solution)a composite solution available from Azure Quick Starts, is an adoption enabler for Customers, System Integrators and Partners alike, that delivers a self-serviceable, automated governance solution, focused on

 * Optimizing Your Costs
 * Improve Your Application(s) Reliability